-On 16th March 2006, the Secretary of State invited applications for Licences in the 24th Seaward Licensing Round (the 24th Round).
+On 16th March 2006, the Secretary of State for Trade and Industry invited applications for Licences in the 24th Seaward Licensing Round (the 24th Round).
 Applications for Traditional Seaward, Frontier Seaward and Promote Licences were invited.
-The draft plan to hold a 24th Round had previously been subject to a Strategic Environmental Assessment (SEA), the sixth in a series undertaken by the then DTI (now the Department for Business Enterprise and Regulatory Reform (BERR)) since 1999.
+The draft plan to hold a 24th Seaward Licensing Round had previously been subject to a Strategic Environmental Assessment (SEA), the sixth in a series undertaken by the then DTI (now the Department for Business, Enterprise and Regulatory Reform (BERR)) since 1999.
 The SEA Environmental Report included inter alia detailed consideration of the status of the natural environment and potential effects of the range of activities which could follow licensing, including on conservation sites.
 The SEA Environmental Report was subject to a 3 month public consultation period, and a post-consultation report summarising and responding to feedback received has been produced as an input to BERR licensing decisions.

 This appropriate assessment (AA) is made in order to satisfy the Offshore Petroleum Activities (Conservation of Habitats) Regulations 2001 (as amended), which apply to offshore oil and gas activities in territorial waters and on the UK Continental Shelf (UKCS).
 This legislation implements the requirements of the Habitats Directive (92/43/EEC) and Wild Birds Directive (79/409/EEC) and creates a network of protected areas (Natura 2000 network).
 For simplicity, these Directives are hereafter referred to only as the 'Habitats Directive'.
-This AA is being undertaken under Article 6 of the Habitats Directive, to assess whether exploration licences applied for in Cardigan Bay in the 24th Round will have any adverse effects on the integrity of Natura 2000 sites also referred to as 'European Sites'.
+This AA is being carried out under Article 6 of the Habitats Directive, to assess whether the exploration licence applied for in the Moray Firth as part of the 24th Round will have any adverse effects on the integrity of Natura 2000 sites also referred to as 'European Sites'.
 The Offshore Marine Conservation (Natural Habitats, &c.)
 Regulations 2007 came into force on 21st August 2007 and also require AA.